Sleep apnea treatment may ease high blood pressure

 • Waking with sore throat or headache

-Note, though, that sleep apnea treatments may not be enough to control your high blood pressure.
+Note, though, that while sleep apnea treatments may help control your high blood pressure, they may not be enough.
 Medication is often necessary.
-Discuss with your doctor the best way to treat both your BP and sleep apnea.
+Discuss with your HCP the best way to treat your high blood pressure and your sleep apnea.

 More On